WEDC: Early years

-1950s - 1990s
+1950s–1990s

 WEDC's former transmitter site on Milwaukee Ave.

 In the 1960s, WEDC was purchased by Roman Pucinski for $225,000.
 Pucinski was a Congressman and later, a Chicago alderman.
 His mother was a long-time program host and did a daily Polish language program on WGES that included news, interviews, recipes, and commentary of interest to Chicago's Polish community.
 Pucinski purchased WEDC after WGES dropped all of its foreign language programming to become an all African American-oriented station.
 The Congressman fought the WGES format change because he wanted to preserve foreign-language radio programming in Chicago.
 Soon after Pucinski's purchase of the station, WEDC's studios and transmitter were moved to the Jefferson Park neighborhood on Milwaukee Avenue on Chicago's northwest side.

-In 1966, Pat Sajak, now host of TV's "Wheel of Fortune", was employed to read hourly five-minute newscasts during an all-night Spanish-music radio program.
+In 1966, Pat Sajak, who would go on to host Wheel of Fortune, was employed to read hourly five-minute newscasts during an all-night Spanish-music radio program.

 The format of WEDC had always been mostly foreign language programming, mainly Polish and Spanish.
-Under the Denemark ownership in the 1950s, an English language program featuring "Love Music" aired from 3:30-5 p.m. weekdays, and its overnight program, "The Midnight Fliers" (from Midnight-6 a.m.) featured big band music.
+Under the Denemark ownership in the 1950s, an English language program featuring "Love Music" aired from 3:30-5 p.m. weekdays, and its overnight program, "The Midnight Fliers" (from midnight-6 a.m.) featured big band music.
 There was also African American-oriented programming on WEDC and its sister stations produced by Jack L. Cooper.

-1990s to sign-off
+Final years

 In 1995, WCRW was purchased by the owner of WSBC, Daniel Lee, for $500,000.
 A year later, he also purchased WEDC for $750,000 to make WSBC a 24-hour-a-day radio station; this ended the 60+ years of "shared-time" operation.
-The next year, Lee sold WSBC to Fred Eychaner's Newsweb; Eychaner was the former owner of WPWR-TV Channel 50 Chicago.
+The next year, Lee sold WSBC to Fred Eychaner's Newsweb Corporation; Eychaner was the former owner of WPWR-TV.
 WSBC and WEDC used separate transmitter sites, located within a mile of each other on the northwest side of Chicago.
-Lee was once the owner of WXRT-FM and WSCR in Chicago.
-Those stations were later sold to Westinghouse Broadcasting, and are now a part of CBS.
+Lee was once the owner of WXRT-FM and WSCR, which were later sold to Westinghouse Broadcasting.

 At midnight on June 13, 1997, WSBC took over WEDC's hours, putting an end to the last of the original time-sharing arrangements in the United States.
-The station's former studios are now occupied by WCPT (AM), also owned by Newsweb.
+The station's former studios are now occupied by WCPT, itself owned by Newsweb until 2024.